KDE/kube/docs/design.md

 The UI Layer consists of views (mostly written in QML), view-models (models that are view specific and potentially implement user interaction details), and the glue code to use various controllers from the interface.
 Different UI layers may exist for different form factors.

 The domain logic layer holds the application state.
 It povides models to access data and controllers to act upon it.
-The domain logic is by definition Kontact Quick specific and not sharable with other applications, as it needs to be taylored exactly according to the requirements of Kontact Quick.
+The domain logic is by definition Kube specific and not sharable with other applications, as it needs to be taylored exactly according to the requirements of Kube.

 The infrastructure layer provides: